 On the Filter Clause Details Screen there is only one screen editable

-Generated SQL – This is the only editable field on this page.
-It is the filter SQL that is generated by Hibernate based on filter criteria selected above by the user.
+Generated SQL for User – This is editable field.
+It is the filter SQL that is generated by Hibernate based on filter criteria selected above for User level security.
+NOTE: Once you edit the SQL there is no way it can be regenerated without deleting and creating the filter clause again.
+Also, make sure you follow the Hibernate Filter SQL specifications and have a valid working filtering SQL.

+Generated SQL for Group– This is editable field.
+It is the filter SQL for Group filter that is generated by Hibernate based on filter criteria selected above by for Group level security.
 NOTE: Once you edit the SQL there is no way it can be regenerated without deleting and creating the filter clause again.
 Also, make sure you follow the Hibernate Filter SQL specifications and have a valid working filtering SQL.

 In order to update the record click Upload button or use the Delete button to delete the record.